Vinko Soldo: Slaven Belupo

 On 14 July 2021, Soldo returned to Slaven Belupo after playing there on loan previously and signed a two-year contract.

+Sarajevo

+On 16 June 2023, Soldo signed a 2–year contract with Sarajevo.

 International career

 Soldo has represented his country at various age groups, most recently for the Croatia national under-19 football team.
 In 2015, he played 2015 UEFA European Under-17 Championship and 2015 FIFA U-17 World Cup as one of the key players.
 Since March 2016, he has been member of Croatia national under-19 football team.